-How-To Do a Self-Supported Packrafting Trip on the Grand
+How-To Do a Self-Supported Grand Canyon Packrafting Trip

 Story by Lizzy Scully.
 Photos by Steve Fassbinder.
 Illustration by Jeremie Lamart.

-Please note we do not guide the Grand and will never guide the Grand.
-However, we can teach you many of the skills you need to know to eventually do your own Grand Canyon Packrafting adventure.
-Want more Grand Canyon story telling and photos?
+We can teach you many of the skills you need to know to eventually do your own Grand Canyon Packrafting adventure.
+However, please note we do not guide the Grand and will never guide the Grand.
+Want more Grand Canyon storytelling and photos?
 Read about Doom’s self-supported Grand trip from a few years ago, “Be Forever Altered – A Grand Canyon Packraft Adventure.”

 The Grand Canyon scares me.
 The first time I did it I felt like barfing daily for about three weeks before I blew up my packraft on the banks of the Colorado River.
 But, we had a small “big” boat with us, and we planned to run the 225 from Lees Ferry to Diamond Creek in 16 Days.
 So it wasn’t actually that committing.
 Gordon, of the big boat, carried our poop and a blaster (high-powered camp stove) for cooking, plus we had beer and four nights of salmon and pork chops in our one cooler.
 And I could, in fact, ride the big boat if I freaked out at any point.
 I didn’t actually do that… ride the big boat, that is.
 I did freak out, flipping my boat and yard sailing my gear numerous times the first few days (i.e. losing my paddle, boat, shoes and other sundries).
 The waves… they were so BIG and my packraft, so little.